soitun/pearai-submodule/docs/docs/walkthroughs/llama3.1.md

 ---
-title: Using Llama 3.1 with Continue
+title: Using Llama 3.1 with PearAI
-description: How to use Llama 3.1 with Continue
+description: How to use Llama 3.1 with PearAI
 keywords: [llama, meta, togetherai, ollama, replicate]
 ---

-# Using Llama 3.1 with Continue
+# Using Llama 3.1 with PearAI

-Continue makes it easy to code with the latest open-source models, including the entire Llama 3.1 family of models.
+PearAI makes it easy to code with the latest open-source models, including the entire Llama 3.1 family of models.

-If you haven't already installed Continue, you can do that [here for VS Code](https://marketplace.visualstudio.com/items?itemName=Continue.continue) or [here for JetBrains](https://plugins.jetbrains.com/plugin/22707-continue).
-For more general information on customizing Continue, read [our customization docs](../customization/overview.md).
+If you haven't already installed PearAI, you can do that [here for VS Code](https://marketplace.visualstudio.com/items?itemName=PearAI.continue) or [here for JetBrains](https://plugins.jetbrains.com/plugin/22707-continue).
+For more general information on customizing PearAI, read [our customization docs](../customization/overview.md).

 Below we share some of the easiest ways to get up and running, depending on your use-case.